The 12 Steps of ITAA:

 1. We admitted we were powerless over internet and technology—that our lives had become unmanageable.

 2. Came to believe that a Power greater than ourselves could restore us to sanity.

 3. Made a decision to turn our will and our lives over to the care of a Higher Power of our own understanding.

 4. Made a searching and fearless inventory of ourselves.

 6. Were entirely ready to have our Higher Power remove all these defects of character.

 8. Made a list of all those we had harmed, and became willing to make amends to them all.

 9. Made direct amends to those we had harmed wherever possible, except when to do so would injure them or others.

 10. Continued to take personal inventory and when we were wrong promptly admitted it.

 11. Sought through practices such as prayer and meditation to improve our conscious contact with a Power greater than ourselves, praying only for knowledge of our Higher Power’s will for us and the power to carry that out.

 12. Having had a spiritual awakening as the result of these Steps, we tried to carry this message to internet and technology addicts, and to practice these principles in all our affairs.

 The 12 Traditions of ITAA:

 Tradition 1: Our common welfare should come first; personal recovery depends on ITAA unity.

-Tradition 2: For our group purpose there is but one ultimate authority—a loving Higher Power as they may express themselves in our group conscience.
+Tradition 2: For our group purpose there is but one ultimate authority—a loving Higher Power as may be expressed through our group conscience.
 Our leaders are but trusted servants; they do not govern.

 Tradition 3: The only requirement for ITAA membership is a desire to stop using internet and technology compulsively.